marlago/website/content/news/agreementPaper.md

 title: New Paper
 date:
 blurb: >
-  Check this out: a link to a [pdf](/pubs/Lago_etal_SpanishAgreement_2015.pdf)
+	Part of my Ph.D. work was published in the *Journal of Memory and Language*: “Agreement attraction in Spanish comprehension” [pdf](/pubs/Lago_etal_SpanishAgreement_2015.pdf)
 ---

-Part of my Ph.D work was published in JML: “Agreement attraction in Spanish comprehension”